Foreclosures in 2026: Where Short Sales Fit

+Foreclosures in 2026 may not explode overnight, but pressure is building in pockets where homeowners have less equity and fewer easy exits.
+The short sale opportunity appears before the auction date, when agents can still help sellers avoid the worst outcome and keep the transaction controlled.
 If you’ve been in real estate long enough, you can feel it in your bones before the headlines catch up: distress is creeping back into normal conversation.

 Not “2008 normal” (thankfully).
 More like “a growing slice of the market that agents, investors, title, and homeowners need to be ready for again” normal.